ppy2/Pure_v2/README.md

 After successful compilation, the SD image will be located in buildroot/output/images/Pure_XX_XX_202X.gz.

-To organize your own rsync update server, you need to replace the /opt/update binary file with your own script.
+To organize your own rsync update server, you need to replace the /opt/update file with your own script.